-The Mekong region - consisting of Vietnam, Lao People’s Democratic Republic (Lao PDR) and Cambodia - is frequently affected by natural disasters, especially floods, droughts, and typhoons.
-With the vast majority of the population in the three countries largely relying on agriculture, people’s livelihoods are often damaged by recurrent hazards and irregular seasonal patterns.
+The Mekong region - consisting of Vietnam, Lao People’s Democratic Republic (Lao PDR), and Cambodia - is frequently affected by natural disasters, such as floods, droughts, and typhoons.
+With the vast majority of the population in the 3 countries largely relying on agriculture, people’s livelihoods are often damaged by recurrent hazards and irregular seasonal patterns.
 The European Union funds projects that focus on enhancing communities’ resilience and disaster preparedness capacities.
 It also supports the delivery of emergency relief items such as housing repair kits, hygiene kits, and drinking water.

 In Cambodia, 90% of the country’s poor live in rural areas, where the seasonal monsoon rains and the resulting floods can cause widespread destruction.
-In neighbouring Lao PDR, vulnerability to natural hazards has increased as a result of illegal logging and deforestation.
+In neighbouring Lao PDR, vulnerability to natural hazards has increased because of illegal logging and deforestation.
 Disasters take place against the background of widespread poverty, especially in rural and inaccessible mountain areas.
-Most recently, in August 2016, a series of torrential downpours triggered floods in many parts of the country.
-The floods affected almost 20 000 people, damaged houses, and left huge swathes of agricultural lands inundated.
+Most recently, in September 2019, both tropical storm Podul and tropical depression Kajiki, triggered floods affecting an estimated 650,000 people and causing about 40,000 people displaced and 18 causalities.